-The Company's profit for the financial year is shown in the income statement on page 16.
+The Company's result for the financial year is shown in the income statement on page 15.

-No dividend is proposed to the holders of ordinary shares in respect of the year ended 31 December 2022 (2021: £nil).
+No dividend was proposed to the holders of ordinary shares in respect of the year ended 31 December 2023 (2022: £nil).

 Internal control framework